Homewood Campus of Johns Hopkins University: Architecture

-In 2007, the University announced a $73 million renovation of Gilman Hall (named for the university's first president, Daniel Coit Gilman), the academic centerpiece of the Homewood Campus.
+In 2007, the university announced a $73 million renovation of Gilman Hall (named for the university's first president, Daniel Coit Gilman), the academic centerpiece of the Homewood Campus.
 The building had grown labyrinthine over the years, with former library stacks being used as offices and only half the building's stairwells reaching all its floors.
 The renovation included updates to all classrooms in the building, as well as a full replacement of the building's infrastructure.
 The renovation involved removal of the bookstore, bank and credit union, creating more space for academic departments.
 The Hutzler Undergraduate Reading Room was also renovated, and a dedicated film screening room was added.
-The centerpiece of the renovation was a large glass-roofed atrium, connecting the building's entrance and the Hutzler Reading Room, that now houses the University's premier archaeological collection.
-The building was formally dedicated on October 23, 2010 as the home of the University's humanities departments.
+The centerpiece of the renovation was a large glass-roofed atrium, connecting the building's entrance and the Hutzler Reading Room, that now houses the university's premier archaeological collection.
+The building was formally dedicated on October 23, 2010 as the home of the university's humanities departments.

 In early December 2008, the Trustees proposed the construction of a new Library addition, the Brody Learning Commons, costing $30 million.
 The building features a quiet reading room, 15 new group study rooms, a new atrium and a café.
 Ground was officially broken on June 6, 2010, with a completion date of July 2012.

-The Space Telescope Science Institute is located on the Homewood Campus and controls, analyzes, and collects data from the Hubble Space Telescope.
+The Space Telescope Science Institute is located on the Homewood Campus and controls, analyzes, and collects data from both the Hubble Space Telescope and James Webb Space Telescope.

 In 2006, Johns Hopkins University, working with Collegetown Development Alliance, a joint-venture team composed of Struever Brothers, Eccles & Rouse and Capstone Development, teamed up to develop a mixed-use project featuring student housing, a central dining facility and a major campus book store.